 - Use black ink or black ball-point pen.

-- Fill in the boxes at the top of this page.

-- Answer all questions.
+- Answer ALL questions.

 - You must answer the questions in the spaces provided.
-Do not write outside the box around each page or on blank pages.

 - Do all rough work in this book.
 Cross through any work you do not want to be marked.

 - Show all your working.